taxlien-online/taxlien-nft/README.md

 * Deployer gets Parcel_Id and Face_amount.
 Makes action Pay(), get unblocked USDT to Deployer account.
 Making real cash payment to government and waiting for documents.
 Status changed to Payed.
 * On documents received, action Invest()
 * If documents not received, sets Cancel()
-* On Tax Lien redeem, sets
+* On Tax Lien redeem, Deployers sets Redeem(),
+* NFT with Status==Invested can be traded through MarketPlaces

 Data Structure:
 * State